dsanson/argmap/README.markdown

 ## TODO

+-   [] add sane syntax checking: right now, if you mess up the syntax of your map, everything breaks.
 -   [] improve the tikz styling of maps.
     -   [] the green and red "umbrellas" should only be as wide as the claim boxes immediately beneath them.